 – Multiple MID accounts.
 Using a PSP that supports multiple MIDs might benefit a high-risk business a lot.
 Not only you can distribute the load between accounts to avoid the transaction limit, but you will avoid a critical situation if one of the accounts is blocked or terminated by the bank.

 – Customer support service.
-Lastly, you want to make sure that a PSP has active and functional customer support, as there are might be situations in which you’ll need to contact payment gateway staff ASAP.
+Lastly, you want to make sure that a PSP has active and functional customer support, as there might be situations in which you’ll need to contact payment gateway staff ASAP.

-Unfortunately, eCommerce is much more vulnerable to fraudulent transactions than real-life shopping, as you can’t really see your customer and the chargeback rates are high.
-Hence, we’re going to focus on online transaction processing.
+Unfortunately, eCommerce is much more vulnerable to fraudulent transactions than real-life shopping, as you can’t really see your customer, and the chargeback rates are high.
+Hence, we’re going to focus on transaction processing.
 Credit card processing is similar when dealing with both low-risk and high-risk businesses, but the latter has an extra level of security.

 Basically, an online credit card processing has a specific scheme: customer – online store – payment gateway – PSP – card association – card issuing bank – issuer’s processor.
 Let’s go through this scheme step by step.

 A cardholder finds an online shop/service provider, chooses a product/service, and puts it into a shopping card.
 To complete a purchase, they need to enter the card information.
 That’s when they face a payment gateway.